omicscodeathon/denguedrug/README.md

 **Step 2: Preprocessing**

- The unprocessed database can be found here
+ - The unprocessed database can be found [here](data/unprocessed_database_PubChem_651640).

- Brief explaination
+ - The molecular descriptors of the actives and inactives were calculated using [PaDEL-Descriptors](http://www.yapcwsoft.com/dd/padeldescriptor/).
+The descriptors of the [actives and inactives](data) were calculated using the [DescriptorCalculator.py](scripts/DescriptorCalculator.py) script.

 **Step 3: Model construction**